ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 </config>
 ```

-In the next part of the tutorial we'll take a look at some of the ways that FIT can optimize content to further improve the performance of our web pages.
+So that completes our quick tour of FIT's image optimization capabilities.
+In the [next part](https://github.com/ruborg/sevenval-tutorials/blob/master/web-accelerator/content-optimization.md) of the tutorial we'll take a look at some of the ways that FIT can optimize content to further improve the performance of our web pages.